 11. Fees for the cleaning of the gutters on the relocatable home in which the tenant resides.

 12. When a tenant is selling a relocatable home owned by the tenant on the site and the park operator is not the appointed selling agent, a fee for screening the suitability of prospective purchasers of the relocatable home.

+[Schedule 8 amended in Gazette 5 Jul 2011 p.
+2820.]

 Schedule 9 — Default notice